WeatherXM/cod-demo/README.md

-# cod-demo
+# WeatherXM Demo for CoD Summit @ LabWeek22

-Compute on Weather using Compute over Data!
+Compute on Weather Data using Compute over Data with Bacalhau!

 ## Prerequisites